What is the Enterprise Value to Revenue Multiple?

 - Easy to calculate the ratio

-- Does not take into account the company’s cost structure
+- Does not take into account the company’s capital structure

 - Ignores profitability and cash flow generation

-- Hard to compare across different industries and different stages of companies (early vs mature)
+- Hard to compare across different industries and different growth stages of companies (early vs. mature)

 The second example is in CFI’s e-Commerce Financial Modeling course, where students will build a model from scratch to value a business, which includes determining the company’s EV/Revenue ratios across various years.